Why You Should Take This Assessment

 What You'll Get At The End Of The Assessment

-- An explanation of your risks for depression
+- An explanation of your important risks

-- Recommended action steps for reducing depression
+- Recommended action steps for reducing your risks

 - Links to additional reading